oyvindberg/typo/site-in/what-is/relations.md

 ## Views

-Less code is generated for views.
-For now this is what it looks like:
+Typo also excels at simplifying code generation for views.
+While less code is generated for views, it's still designed to make your life easier

-Given the following view:
+So given the following view:

 ```sql
 create view vemployee
             (businessentityid, title, firstname, middlename, lastname, suffix, jobtitle, phonenumber, phonenumbertype,